Ethiopia's Coffee Is the Latest Victim of Climate Change

 And the dinosaurs are dead and the glaciers retreated... if only the planets temperature had remained constant... we would not be having these arguments on the internet...

-Warmer climate means less extreme weather, not mor (Score:3, Informative)
+Warmer climate means less extreme weather, not mor (Score:1, Insightful)

 A warmer climate means LESS extremes in weather, because as the temperature grows more water vapor enters the system and it acts on a damper (ha!) for really extreme weather.